tlvince/tlvince-semantic-release-push-dist/README.md

 > Reduced test case for committing dist with semantic-release

-Want semantic-release to commit a build?
+Want semantic-release to build and commit dist?
 Here's one approach:

 1. Initialise semantic-release with your repo as normal
 2. Generate a new GitHub access token (only repo/public_repo scope is required)